thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/_index.md

 > No, the world needed this Harry, shy, polite, an indifferent student, and utterly
 > incurious, save for what he could learn about his parents.[^200721-1]

-While that fanfiction's depiction of [[Harry]] is somewhat out of character, it is close enough that the depiction of Dumbledore's thoughts, here quoted, is disturbingly believable.
+While that fanfiction's depiction of [Harry][HJP1] is somewhat out of character, it is close enough that the depiction of Dumbledore's thoughts, here quoted, is disturbingly believable.